 McCoy MBA and MSHRM students are required to successfully complete their academic degree plan with a cumulative GPA of at least 3.0 in order to graduate.

-However, your graduate experience is not limited to the classroom; it is enhanced by honing soft skills, volunteering, and networking.
-For that reason, all MBA students (Cohort and Flex starting Fall 2015 or later) and all MSHRM students (starting Fall 2016 or later) are also required to complete Professional Development Units ("PDUs") in order to graduate.
+But your graduate experience is not limited to the classroom; it is enhanced by honing soft skills, volunteering, and networking.
+For that reason all MBA students (Cohort and Flex starting Fall 2015 or later) and all MSHRM students (starting Fall 2016 or later) are also required to complete Professional Development Units ("PDUs") in order to graduate.
 This is also referred to as a "co-curricular" requirement for graduation.